-This mechanism involves placing a surcharge on goods movements as a function of the cost of moving those goods.
-Effectively this mechanism represents a Value Added Tax on transportation.

-A tax rate of 2%, based on a flatbed per mile cost of \$3.07, would generate \$100 million in 2021 and \$1.829 billion through 2040 assuming a discount rate of 4%.
+Financial Sustainability and Sufficiency A tax rate of 2%, based on a flatbed per mile cost of \$3.07, would generate \$100 million in 2021 and \$1,829 billion through 2040 assuming a discount rate of 4%.
 Revenues would outpace VMT by 16% by 2040.

-The fee would fall equally on trucking operators and be a function of distances traveled.
+User equity The fee would fall equally on trucking operators and be a function of distances traveled.
 At least for heavy vehicles, the fee would indirectly correspond to roadway usage.

-The fee would increase the cost of shipping all goods, resulting in higher goods prices across the board.

-The revenue is likely not subject to constitutional limits on its use

-The fee is unlikely to have an impact on GHG emissions since the fee is not related to fuel consumption and would be passed through to consumers.

-Given the fee would be assessed within the supply chain and incorporated in the final cost of goods, the fee would not be apparent to eventual goods.

-The fee would be difficult to assess and require significant new reporting requirements and processes likely infeasible for many operators.
+Social equity The fee would increase the cost of shipping all goods, resulting in higher goods prices across the board.
+Flexibility The revenue is likely not subject to constitutional limits on its use.
+GHG emissions The fee is unlikely to have an impact on GHG emissions since the fee is not related to fuel consumption and would be passed through to consumers.
+Transparency Given the fee would be assessed within the supply chain and incorporated in the final cost of goods, the fee would not be apparent to eventual goods.
+Efficiency The fee would be difficult to assess and require significant new reporting requirements and processes likely infeasible for many operators.

+Mechanism is capable of strong alignment with guiding principle Acchanism is capable of some alignment with guiding principle

+Overview of revenue options analysis

 18. Parcel delivery fees

+Financial Sustainability and Sufficiency A per-delivery fee of about \$0.75 would generate \$100 million in 2021.
+The revenue mechanism would generate a net present value of \$2.040 billion through 2040 and outpaces road usage, reaching 47% higher by 2040.
 This mechanism involves placing a surcharge on parcel deliveries such as USPS, FedEx, UPS and Amazon.
 Colorado recently enacted a fee of \$0.27 per delivery to generate additional revenue.

-A per-delivery fee of about \$0.75 would generate \$100 million in 2021.
-The revenue mechanism would generate a net present value of \$2.040 billion through 2040 and outpaces road usage, reaching 47% higher by 2040.

-The fee would indirectly approximate road usage of largely medium-duty trucks, many of which are converting to electric and avoiding fuel taxes.

-The fee would increase the cost of direct-toconsumer shipping.
+User equity The fee would indirectly approximate road usage of largely medium-duty trucks, many of which are converting to electric and avoiding fuel taxes.
+Social equity The fee would increase the cost of direct-toconsumer shipping.
 The impact of this fee increase by income is indeterminate.

-The revenue is likely not subject to constitutional limits on its use.

-A parcel delivery fee is unlikely to encourage GHG emissions reductions by itself, given it is not the driving cost of operating delivery fleets.

-A parcel delivery fee would be transparent only to shippers unless directly passed on to consumers at the point of purchase.
+Flexibility The revenue is likely not subject to constitutional limits on its use.
+GHG emissions A parcel delivery fee is unlikely to encourage GHG emissions reductions by itself, given it is not the driving cost of operating delivery fleets.
+Transparency A parcel delivery fee would be transparent only to shippers unless directly passed on to consumers at the point of purchase.

-The fee would require new reporting and assessment infrastructure and could be challenging to administer across all shippers.
+Efficiency The fee would require new reporting and assessment infrastructure and could be challenging to administer across all shippers.